Q: What is AWS OpsWorks for Chef Automate?

 Q: Does AWS Support cover OpsWorks for Chef Automate?

 Yes.
 AWS Support covers issues related to your use of OpsWorks for Chef Automate.
-See the AWS Support page for details.
+See the Compare AWS Support Plans page for details.

 Q: What other support options are available?